Averyy/esphome-custom-components/components/hlk_ld2413/README.md

 -   Avoid installation above feed inlets
 -   Maintain a minimum safe distance of 1/5 of the maximum detection distance from walls
 -   Avoid obstructions within the ±12° beam range
+-   It can scan through a couple mm of plastic, but seems to perform better with an open space behind it

 ## Calibration